-I) Provision for slow moving parts
+I) Provision for spare parts

 The Group holds spare parts inventory for the machinery of its plant held longer than one reporting period.
 This might impact the valuation of spare parts and involves judgment in estimating spares parts inventory provision.
-Judgment is required to assess the appropriate level of provisioning for spare parts inventory items, which may be ultimately disposed or sold below cost as a result of obsoleteness or the retirement of related machinery.
-These judgments include management's expectations for future utilization, disposal or sale plans for the spare parts.
-During the year ended 2021, the Parent Company changed its estimates related to provision for spare parts.
-Refer to Note 17(a) for the impact of the above change in estimates related to provision for spare parts.
+The group has a policy to assess the appropriate level of provisioning for spare parts inventory items, which may be ultimately disposed or sold below cost as a result of obsoleteness or the retirement of related machinery.
+This policy includes management's expectations for future utilization, disposal or sale plans for the spare parts.